Forest degradation and fragmentation

 Forest degradation can be caused by factors such as

-In many forests such as in boreal and dry tropical forests, fires are usually expected from time to time.
-They may be caused by humans, accidents or natural factors.
+In many forests, such as in boreal and dry tropical forests, fires are usually expected from time to time.
+Fires may be caused by humans, accidents, or natural factors.
 Forest fires wipe out many thousands of acres each year all over the world.
 This has effects on biodiversity and the economy as well.

 Extreme climates can also cause degradation.
 Prolonged droughts and dry conditions reduce the tree cover and dry out water bodies running through them.
 They force many animals to migrate and reduce the quality of forests ecosystems.